 Are you as excited as I am to officially start the life-changing Whole30 Program developed by New York Times best selling authors Melissa and Dallas Hartwig?
 Yes!
 Let’s do this!

-But first … be sure to subscribe to my June 2017 Whole30 Challenge to get my free weekly Whole30 Meal plans, as well as lots of recipes and encouragement to help you on your 30-day journey to better health!
+First, be sure to check out my Whole30 resources page to download my free Whole30 Meal plans, as well as lots of recipes and encouragement to help you on your 30-day journey to better health!

 And second … Have you done your homework?
 As you’ll notice below, it’s the first step in ensuring your 30-day journey is a success!